wp-plugins/bp-profile-search/readme.txt

 Contributors: dontdream
 Tags: buddypress, member, members, user, users, profile, profiles, search, filter Requires at least: WP 3.0 - BP 1.5
-Tested up to: WP 3.3.1 - BP 1.5.4
+Tested up to: WP 3.3.1 - BP 1.5.5
-Stable tag: 2.8
+Stable tag: 3.0

-Adds a configurable search form to your BuddyPress Members directory, so visitors can find site members searching their extended profiles.
+Adds a configurable search form to your BuddyPress site, so visitors can find site members searching their extended profiles.

 == Description ==

-BP Profile Search adds a configurable search form to your BuddyPress Members directory, so visitors can find site members searching their extended profiles.
+BP Profile Search adds a configurable search form to your BuddyPress site, so visitors can find site members searching their extended profiles.
+The search form can be inserted in a post or page, using the shortcode *[bp_profile_search_form]*, or in a sidebar or widget area, using the widget *BP Profile Search*, or in your template files, e.g. in your Members Directory page, using the code *&lt;?php do_action ('bp_profile_search_form'); ?&gt;*

 Features:

-BP Profile Search shows your visitors a form to search or filter your Members directory.
-In the plugin admin page you can access the following options:
+BP Profile Search shows your visitors a form to filter your Members directory.
+In the plugin admin page you have the following options:

 * specify the text for the form header or welcome message (HTML enabled);

-* enable the show/hide form feature;
+* enable the toggle form feature;

 * select the profile fields to include in the search form (currently the *datebox* profile fields are not supported);